Learning how to shape a sourdough sandwich loaf and bake it with steam are essential skills for sourdough bakers.

 Steaming the oven

-Score your loaf along the edge or along the top of the proofed dough about 1/4-1/2 inch deep.
+Score your loaf along the edge or along the top of the proofed dough about 1/4-1/2 inch deep (see important tips below!).
 Then place the loaf on the center rack of the oven.

-Add some sprays of water to the walls of the oven before quickly closing the door to trap steam.
+Use a spray bottle filled with water to add some sprays of water to the walls of the oven before quickly closing the door to trap the added steam.

-Turn down the oven to 470 degrees (if your oven runs on the low side keeping the oven up at 500 degrees works well) and bake for 20 minutes.
+Turn down the oven to 450-470 degrees F (depends on the recipe) and bake for 20 minutes.

-Baking with high heat and steam in the first part of the baking process is essential to get the bread to expand to get a good rise and interior crumb.
+Baking with high heat and steam in the first part of the baking process is essential to get the bread to expand to get a good rise and make sure the dough springs nicely.

-To complete the bake and produce a good crust, remove the steam pan and turn down the temperature to 450 degrees for 15 minutes.
+To complete the bake and produce a good crust, remove the steam pan and turn down the temperature to 450 degrees for 12 to 15 minutes.
 Remove loaf from pan onto a cooling rack.